-Our commitment to rebuilding our reputation and earning our customers’ trust remains unchanged and while the bank continues to face challenges, we are now building a more sustainable bank, a more responsible company - doing business in a more sustainable way.
+The Sustainable Banking Committee plays an important role on behalf of the Board in addressing our commitment to rebuild our reputation and earn our customers’ trust while looking at the long term challenges.
+We are now building a more sustainable bank, a more responsible company - doing business in a more sustainable way.

-Details of the Committee's recent progress can be found in the 2017 Annual Report & Accounts.
+Details of the Committee's recent progress can be found in the 2018 Annual Report & Accounts.

-Penny Hughes, Chairman of the Sustainable Banking Committee
+Mike Rogers, Chairman of the Sustainable Banking Committee